 Features and specs:

-The Attitude V4 is the most expensive pair of VR goggles for drones on this list, but they’re well worth the price.
-They have much larger and better quality screens with a 32 degree field of view.
+Though their name may sound silly, FatShark is known for making some of the very best VR goggles for drones around.
+Their latest and greatest model is the FSV1063 Dominator V3, which have much larger and better quality screens with a 30 degree field of view.
 These virtual reality goggles are deceptively light, so they sit more comfortably on the head, and they last for a long time.
 There’s a slight downside in that they don’t come with a charger for the LiPo battery, but take a look at these features and decide for yourself if they’re worth that minor downside:

 Features and specs: